 Gemunder Center Summer Internship

-JINSA’s Gemunder Center for Defense and Strategy seeks a full-time, paid research intern to contribute to the work of its professional staff and task forces at our Washington, DC office during the upcoming summer months.
+JINSA’s Gemunder Center for Defense and Strategy seeks full-time, paid research interns to contribute to the work of its professional staff and policy projects at our Washington, DC office during the summer.

-One of these is the Iran Task Force, which brings together former high-ranking government and military officials, energy experts, and business leaders to address the challenges to U.S. national security stemming from Iran’s pursuit of nuclear weapons capability and its active attempts to destabilize the Middle East.
+- The Iran Policy Project brings together former high-ranking government and military officials, energy experts, and business leaders to address the challenges to U.S. national security stemming from Iran’s pursuit of nuclear weapons capability and its active attempts to destabilize the Middle East.

-Research interns will conduct open-source research on these issues as well as other foreign policy topics that help advance JINSA’s mission, which calls for a robust U.S. national security policy that supports Israel and other like-minded allies.
+Research interns will conduct open-source research on these issues as well as other foreign policy topics.

-- At least one year of undergraduate education with a minimum 3.2 GPA.
+- A minimum of one year of undergraduate education with a minimum 3.33 GPA.

-- Ability to analyze developments related to Middle East security issues using open-source
+- Ability to analyze developments related to various international security issues using open-source materials.

 - Strong research, writing and editing skills are critical.